-Do you receive business emails that are forwarded without any comment from the Sender?
+Do you receive business emails forwarded without any comment from the Sender?
 When this happens, it typically leads to more questions having to be asked.

-While the senders who do this think they are saving time by just forwarding without noting why they caused both sides to be less efficient.
+While the senders who do this think they are saving time by just forwarding without noting why they have caused both sides to be less efficient in the process.

 Advise Why You Are Forwarding

-In going through my daily consulting emails, it is not uncommon to come across a forward.
+Going through my daily consulting emails, it is common to come across a forward.
 I assume the Sender wants me to do something with the information within.
 But if I assume incorrectly, and that can happen, I’ve wasted my time.
 Darn.

 As a consultant, if I think I know what they want and proceed, I cannot bill out my time to redo or undo whatever I “incorrectly” advised or integrated.
 So I do not make a move without further clarification.